Mount St. Joseph University delivers high-quality academics and personalized attention from faculty and staff dedicated to your success.

 Since the Mount's founding in 1920 by the Sisters of Charity, we have made serving the needs of our students and the community our core mission.
 As a nationally recognized institution, we continue to live a culture of ethics and service in everything we do.

-The College of Mount St. Joseph, established by the Sisters of Charity of Cincinnati, opened its doors to the first 20 students in 1920 as the first Catholic college for women in Southwestern Ohio.
+Mount St. Joseph University, established by the Sisters of Charity of Cincinnati, opened its doors to the first 20 students in 1920 as the first Catholic university for women in Southwestern Ohio.

 With the growth of student enrollment, the Sisters of Charity made plans to develop property at the intersection of Delhi and Neeb roads, and opened a new campus in the fall of 1962.
-In 1986, the College was formally declared coeducational.
-The College, though incorporated under a Board of Trustees in 1972, remains a sponsored ministry of the Sisters of Charity.
+In 1986, the University was formally declared coeducational.
+The University, though incorporated under a Board of Trustees in 1972, remains a sponsored ministry of the Sisters of Charity.

-Today the College serves a diverse coeducational student population of undergraduate and graduate students.
+Today the University serves a diverse coeducational student population of undergraduate and graduate students.